hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-Enables fast startup from an existing genesis state hash.
+Enables or disables fast startup from an existing genesis state hash.
 The default is `false`.

 :::danger